 To ensure that the most vulnerable continue to get the help they need, Parliament has adopted changes to the rules on the Fund for European Aid to the Most Deprived.

-National authorities will be able to adjust their aid schemes to reduce the risk of contamination.
+National authorities are able to adjust their aid schemes to reduce the risk of contamination.
 For example, food aid and basic material assistance can be delivered through electronic vouchers or vouchers in any form.
 Where needed, those delivering aid should be provided with the necessary protective equipment.

 - The fund was created in 2014 to help alleviate the worst forms of poverty in the EU: food deprivation, child poverty, homelessness